ESMWG/NoahMP-Example/README.md

 If you are using WSL, all your Windows files are automatically mounted onto `/mnt`.

-Note: the example contained in this repository are used for training purpose only, you cannot publish papers using this example.
+Warning: the example contained in this repository are used for training purpose only, you cannot publish papers using this example.

 ## Download and compile the NoahMP source code